 The Rogues trilogy, published by Write Integrity Press, blends suspense, science fiction, and American history into a saga that offers hope through a rediscovery of heritage.
-Available in paperback and Kindle versions on Amazon.
+This YA (young adult) dystopian trilogy is available in paperback and Kindle versions on Amazon.

 A Revisionary rewrites the rules.
 A Rogue breaks them.
 Which one is she?